- Novel drug delivery platform DehydraTECH masks unwanted tastes, improves onset speed, increases bioavailability of active ingredients

 - Currently working on using DehydraTECH to deliver antiviral drugs and help in the global fight against coronavirus

 The Kelowna, British Columbia-based company has developed and markets DehydraTECH, which masks unwanted tastes, improves onset speed and increases the bioavailability of active pharmaceutical ingredients in a simple and cost-effective platform.

 In 2013, Lexaria’s management decided to pivot from oil to cannabis and within a year had acquired the rights to DeydraTECH, which is now the company’s main focus.

 Essentially, DehydraTECH allows cannabidiol (CBD) and other oils to be dehydrated into an odourless, tasteless powder and mixed with xanthan gum, cornflour and other base ingredients which can then be added to foods, drinks and creams.

 It also allows drugs and vitamins – in the case of cannabis, CBD – to enter the bloodstream faster than existing drug delivery platforms.

 While cannabis is the main market, Lexaria is developing DehydraTECH for other markets as well, such as nicotine and painkillers called nonsteroidal anti-inflammatory drugs, or NSAIDs for short.

 The company is also currently working on using DehydraTECH to deliver antiviral drugs, which could help in the global fight against coronavirus (COVID-19).

 How it is doing:

-- Developments in using DehydraTECH to fight coronavirus
+- More news on studies using DehydraTECH to fight coronavirus

 - Continued expansion of CBD powder processing